Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 Note that PredPCTargetF's suffix is to show that the result is coming from the fetch stage.
 This value will be passed along the pipeline to the execution stage, where PredPCTargetE will be used to determine TargetMatch.

-## **Microarchitecture changes (January 15th \- January 17th):**
+## **Microarchitecture Changes and Updates (January 15th \- January 17th):**
-**(Changes on January 26th)**
+**(Changes on January 26th, January 29th)**

 The microarchitecture diagram needed some changes due to this logic change.
 I will outline the changes made in this section.
-Changes being made are primarily in relation to the Fetch stage, Decode stage, Execution stage, Control Unit, Hazard Control Unit.
+Changes being made are in relation to the Fetch stage, Decode stage, Execution stage, Control Unit, Hazard Control Unit.
 Changes that must be made to the top level riscvpipelined processer module will also be discussed.

+Additionally, the addition of the Branch Processing Unit (BPU) will also be discussed.

-### **Control Unit Changes (January 15th \- January 16th):**
+### Branch Processing Unit Creation (January 29th):
-**(Changes on January 26th)**

-Signals no longer needed:
-- PCSrcE
+This new module will contain all the branching logic units, these include the Branch Predictor (which itself contains the GHR), The Branch Control Unit, and the Branch Resolution Unit.

-New input signals needed:
+Input signals needed:
+- Flags
+  - Used by the Branch Resolution Unit to determine the actual result of a branch
+- funct3E[2:0]
+  - Used by the Branch Resolution Unit to determine the current branch condition
+- BranchOpE[1:0]
+  - Used by all three internal modules, for determining if the intruction in the execution stage is a branch/jump
 - InstrF[6:5]
-  - This is the instructions OpCode, used for determining if the current instruction is a branch or jump.
+  - This is the instructions OpCode, used for determining if the current instruction is a branch or jump
 - PCF[9:0]
-  - These are the bits used for indexing the Branch Target Buffer, and the local branch predictors.
+  - These are the bits used for indexing the Branch Target Buffer, and the local branch predictors
 - PCE[9:0]
   - Gives index of branch currently in the execution stage
 - PCTargetE [31:0]